-12.1 Disclosure of Trading Fees by Marketplaces - Section 10.1 of the Instrument requires that each marketplace make its schedule of trading fees publicly available.
+- 12.1 Disclosure of Trading Fees by Marketplaces Section 10.1 of the Instrument requires that each marketplace make its schedule of trading fees publicly available.
 The schedule should include all trading fees and provide the minimum and maximum fees payable for certain representative transactions.
 It is not the intention of the Canadian securities regulatory authorities that a commission fee charged by a dealer for dealer services be disclosed.
 Each marketplace is required to publicly post a schedule of all trading fees that are applicable to outside marketplace participants that are accessing an order and executing a trade displayed through an information processor or information vendor.
-The requirement to disclose trading fees does not require a combined price calculation by each marketplace.
+The requirement to disclose trading fees does not require a combined price calculation by each marketplace. - Discriminatory Terms Section 10.2 of the Instrument prohibits a marketplace from imposing terms that have the effect of discriminating between orders that are routed to that marketplace and orders that are entered on that marketplace.